oracle-livelabs/oic/insight/getting-started/mapping-test/insight-console.md

 ## Task 2: Additional Orders and Test

-In order to have a robust example for the Console Dashboards, you will need an additional orders.
+In order to have a robust example for the Console Dashboards, you will need additional orders.

-1. Download the sample from this link
+1. Download the sample from this link and save to your desktop or locale drive

-2. Run the Test
+2. Select **ReceiveOrder(Post)**

+3. Select tab named **Body** and select **File**, Choose the json file you saved

+4. Click **Test**.

 ## Task 2: Console View